evapeak/bitcoind/README.md

 ```

 ###Mount data drive
-Format the data drive using ext3 and mount
+Format the data drive using ext3 and mount it.
+The secondary drive should be named /dev/sdc.
+You can check this by the command sudo fdisk -l
 ```
 sudo mkdir /media/data
+sudo mount -t ext3 /dev/sdc
 ```

 ###Build bitcoind